abcdesktopio/docs/opsdocs/docs/guiappsoddocker.md

-# GUI Application in docker
+# GUI application with containers

-## Others related projets VDI with docker
+## Other related projets about VDI and containers

-abcdesktop

-A lot of different projets already exists using docker containers as a VDI.
+A lot of different projets already exists using containers as a VDI.
 I just write list of projets, you can explore them :

 * [https://github.com/mviereck/x11docker](https://github.com/mviereck/x11docker) x11docker allows to run graphical desktop applications (and entire desktops) in Docker Linux containers.